Digestive Enzymes

 Do you know what they do?

-In this article, we’ll explain what digestive enzymes are, where they come from and what they do.
+In this article, I'll explain what digestive enzymes are, where they come from and what they do.

 Enzymes are substances that are produced by living organisms.
 These substances act as a catalyst for different chemical reactions that need to happen in the body.